spring-petclinic/spring-petclinic-cloud/README.md

 ## Starting services locally without Docker

-Every microservice is a Spring Boot application and can be started locally using IDE or `../mvnw spring-boot:run` command.
+Every microservice is a Spring Boot application and can be started locally using IDE or with the `../mvnw spring-boot:run -Plocal` command.
+Remember to enable the `local` Maven profile.
 Please note that supporting services (Config and Discovery Server) must be started before any other application (Customers, Vets, Visits and API).
 Startup of Tracing server, Admin server, Grafana and Prometheus is optional.
 If everything goes well, you can access the following services at given location: